adururakesh/IpTool-/README.md

 gather all unique ip's  as oldip value and  enter your own all newips  as newips key value pair on  ConsoleApp5.exe.config.

-finally ,   run .exe and it replaces accordingly with the new ips  (given by u ) in all files (.xml  or .config )in the given folder .
+finally ,   run .exe and it replaces accordingly with the new ips .